PELOPONNESE ROAD TRIP

 ♥ Overnight Campervan Stop: Karytaina town (free spot) – see map

 Just before you arrive in the town of Megalopolis you will pass ancient ruins – these were free to enter and we were the only people there.
-We much preferred this archeological site to Olympia – as you have the chance to contemplate your surroundings without hordes of people abruptly reminding you that you are well and truly in the present, restricting your mind from wandering back to ancient times.
+We much preferred this archeological site to Olympia because you have the chance to contemplate your surroundings without hordes of people abruptly reminding you that you are well and truly in the present.

 About another half hour further south and you will arrive in Sparti – a town built beside ancient Sparta.